itztrmin/Emoji-Scrapr/README.md

 - Never commit your `.env`.
 It's already gitignored — keep it that way.
 - Provided as-is, no warranty.
 See [`LICENSE`](LICENSE).

+#### This repository is in no way affiliated with, authorized, maintained, sponsored, or endorsed by Discord Inc. (discord.com) or any of its affiliates or subsidiaries.

 <br>

 <div align="center">